At Footscray West Primary School we have comprehensive transition programs that cater for all our students.

 Students transferring to our school

 Students transitioning to our school from other schools are supported in the classroom through the Tribes process and with buddies.
 The Assistant Principal is responsible for any other actions or support these students may need.
-Those transitioning from Western English Language School do so in consultation with our school and follow up visits are facilitated by the AP.
+Those transitioning from Western English Language School do so in consultation with our school and follow up visits are facilitated by the Assistant Principal.

 Professional learning for staff has been carried out by colleagues from WELS so that all our staff are familiar with the particular needs of these students.